jedrichards/angularjs-handbook/README.md

 	});
 ```

-### Config
+### Config components

 This is code to be run only during the configuration phase.
 Components can be injected into a config block and configured at will.
-Constants and providers are the only other sort of component that may be injected during config:
+Constants (and "provider" services, more on these later) are the only sort of component that may be injected during config:

 ```
 angular.module("app")
     .config(function (API,API_KEY,apiService) {
+        // Here the apiService provider is configured
-        apiService.base = API;
+        // with some constant values during the config phase apiService.base = API;
         apiService.key = API_KEY;
     );
 ```

-### Run
+### Run components

 This is code to be run after the configuration phase but before the module at large kicks into gear.
 This is where you can bootstrap your app if required.
 It is conceptually similar to an application's `main` function or primary entry point - the difference being that they are run on a per module basis and there can be multiple run blocks.